Adinda Cresheilla: Puteri Indonesia 2022

 Cresheilla (right), together with Puteri Indonesia 2022 winners and Miss Universe 2021, Harnaaz Sandhu, received a warm welcome from the President of The Republic of Indonesia, Joko Widodo on 31 May 2022.

 As the winner of Puteri Jawa Timur 2022, Cresheilla represented East Java at Puteri Indonesia 2022, at the Jakarta Convention Center, Jakarta, Indonesia, on 27 May 2022.
 She was selected as one of the top 10 in the "Personal Branding and Advocacy Challenge" and one of the three winners of "Miss Intelligence", where she received a master's degree scholarship from the IPMI International business school.

 During the finale, Cresheilla was asked by Putri Kuswisnuwardhani whether she has any experiences that she would like to change.
 She answered:

 I would not change any second in my life because that's what keeps me here.
 And that is what, the challenges, the obstacles, every [one] of those, it would give me every learning to get me standing in this stage tonight.
 And I am very grateful for each and every obstacles and challenges that I have been doing in my life and I am fully grateful for all of that and I won't change anything and I would do any better for the future.
 Thank you.

 At the end of the event, Cresheilla was crowned as Puteri Indonesia Pariwisata 2022 by the outgoing titleholder, Jihane Almira Chedid of Central Java.
-Cresheilla was crowned along with her fellow Puteri Indonesia Queens; Laksmi Shari De-Neefe Suardana and Cindy May McGuire.
+Cresheilla was crowned along with her fellow Puteri Indonesia titleholders; Laksmi Shari De-Neefe Suardana and Cindy May McGuire.

 Miss Supranational 2022

 As the winner of Puteri Indonesia Pariwisata 2022, Cresheilla represented Indonesia at Miss Supranational 2022 at the Strzelecki Park Amphitheater in Nowy Sącz, Małopolska, Poland on 15 July 2022.

 During the pageant, Cresheilla won the special award of Miss Supra Chat, together with Nguyễn Huỳnh Kim Duyên of Vietnam.
-At the end of the event, Cresheilla was crowned as the 3rd Runner-up.
+At the end of the event, Cresheilla was crowned as the 3rd runner-up.
 It was Indonesia's seventh consecutive placement and the fourth time in the top 5, after 2013, 2018, and 2019.